StanislavSava/Compire-Necronomicon/README.md

 const renderedItems = array.map(item => <Item key={item.id}/>);
 ```

 3. We're using "for of" instead of ".forEach" whenever possible.
-We'll replace ".map" with "for of" only when there are performance reasons for this.
+No need to replace ".map" with "for of" because this is adds extra code.
+We'll only replace map with for of when there are big performance reasons for this.
 ```
 const array = [1, 2, 3];